andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

  * monomials are arranged in order of decreasing degrees (where the power of a monomial is its degree)

 ## Tricks Arising (Pt.
 1)
 Now we have everything in Standard Form, we can get to the exciting parts - the tricks.
-(Or the frst part anyway, we also have a second set later.)
+(Or the first lot anyway, we also have a second set later.)

 ### Adding Two Polynomials in Standard Form
 Simply add the co-efficients of similar terms.
 If the resulting co-efficient is zero, the corresponding term vanishes.